GoogleForCreators/web-stories-wp/docs/third-party-integration/integration-layer-api/api-callbacks.md

 # API Callbacks

 Side effects are added to the Story Editor by defining callbacks.
 One such callback is `saveStoryById` which is used to save stories and is the only required callback.
-Other callbacks can be used to add or handle functionalities like first-party media and custom page templates etc. All Callbacks can be asynchronous and should eventually resolve to their corresponding expected responses.
+Other callbacks can be used to add or handle functionalities like first-party media and custom page templates etc. All API callbacks can be asynchronous and should eventually resolve to their corresponding expected responses.

 Below is a list of available api callbacks categoried in different sections.